KimAsseo/Hadassah_COVID-19/README.md

 Low probability does NOT mean that the patient does not have COVID-19!
 High probability means you are very likely to have COVID-19.

-To use , please download one of the excel files and fill your answers in the box titled "Answers" as instructed in the "Comments" column.
+To use , please download one of the excel files and fill your answers in the box title "Answers" as instructed in the "Comments" column.
 In red you will get the probability, scaled from 0 to 100 percent.

 There are three calculators: